Tutorial: Shielding Analysis

 Key Results to Extract

-• Attenuation factors: Compare F2 tallies across surfaces
+• Attenuation factors: compare F2 tally at surfaces 2 and 3

-• Energy spectra: How neutron spectrum changes through shield
+• Energy spectra: F4 results show how the spectrum changes through the shield

 Typical Results

-• Thermal neutron flux increases in concrete (moderation)
+• Thermal neutron flux increases inside the concrete (moderation effect)

-• Fast neutron flux decreases exponentially with depth
+• Fast neutron flux decreases roughly exponentially with depth (attenuation length ~10–15 cm in concrete)

 Shielding Analysis Tips

-• Check that statistical tests pass for all tallies
+• Check that all statistical tests pass before trusting tally results

 Extensions and Variations